Published: · Modified: by Sharon · This post may contain affiliate links · 27 Comments

 Can this recipe be made on the stovetop, or in an Instant Pot?

-Yes!
-I have a version of this Ham Bone Bean Soup in the Instant Pot, and it can also be made on the stovetop.
+If you don't have a slow cooker, I also have a version of this Ham Bone Bean Soup in the Instant Pot, which comes together in under 2 hours!
+This recipe can also be made on the stovetop.
 To make on the stovetop, simmer for about 3 hours with a partially cracked lid, until beans are tender, and ham bone falls apart.

 How can I make the soup thicker?